 How Did I Do It?

-My first purchase was in May 2016 of two houses from an investor who I had worked with to provide due diligence materials for the foreclosure auctions.
+My first purchase was in May 2016 of two houses from an investor who I had worked with to provide due diligence materials for the auction.
 They were two 3 bedroom, 2 bathroom properties both on Wood Knoll Dr in Jonesboro, GA for $92,000 total.
 At the time this was expensive 😂!
 They needed a few thousand dollars of work, but not too much.
 I bought them together in cash, crediting my real estate commision into that (as a licensed agent) coming to a total of $90,656.

 Then, I purchased Pineglen in November 2016, a 3 bed, 1.5 bath home in Riverdale, GA for $55,000 but with a mortgage, so I only put down $18,235.
 I bought it renter occupied, and the same renter still lives there now.